 Children are given opportunities to apply their understanding of phonics during Guided Reading sessions and through independent writing tasks.

 Reading is highly regarded at Overton St Helens and we work hard to develop a real joy of reading.
 Children have the opportunity to take part in engaging and enjoyable shared, group and independent reading activities through each day.
-During daily guided reading sessions, teachers make ongoing assessments of our pupils’ progress.
+During guided reading sessions, teachers make ongoing assessments of our pupils’ progress.